Nicholas Shehadie: Family

-His grandfather Nicholas Shehadie was a clergyman in the Antioch Orthodox Church who migrated from Lebanon in 1910 and later became the head of that church in Australia and New Zealand.
-Sir Nicholas' father Michael remained in Lebanon due to the outbreak of World War I, won a scholarship to study chemistry at the University of Kiev and in the 1920s chose to migrate to Australia to join his father in Sydney's growing Lebanese community.
+Shehadie's grandfather, also named Nicholas Shehadie, was a priest in the Antioch Orthodox Church who migrated from Lebanon in 1910 and later became the head of that church in Australia and New Zealand.
+His father Michael remained in Lebanon due to the outbreak of World War I, won a scholarship to study chemistry at the University of Kiev and, in the 1920s, chose to migrate to Australia to join his father in Sydney's growing Lebanese community.
 Michael earned a living as a chemist and shopkeeper, and having been ordained in Russia took over as the pastoral head of the Antioch Church upon the death of Nicholas senior in 1934.

-In February 1957, Nick Shehadie married Marie Bashir (later Dame Marie).
-She was the Governor of New South Wales between 2001 and 2014.
+In February 1957, Nick married Marie Bashir (later Dame Marie), also of Lebanese background.
+She was the Governor of New South Wales from 2001 to 2014.
 They had three children and six grandchildren.
 Shehadie lived in Mosman with his wife from 1960 until his death.

 Funeral

-Shehadie died aged 91 on 11 February 2018 and was granted a state funeral which was presided over by the Anglican Archbishop of Sydney, Glenn Davies at St James' Church on 22 February 2018.
-His funeral was attended by one of the largest groupings of national dignitaries in recent New South Wales history which included: Governors-General Sir Peter Cosgrove, Dame Quentin Bryce and Michael Jeffery; New South Wales Governors Dame Marie Bashir and David Hurley; former Prime Ministers Bob Hawke, Paul Keating and John Howard; current and former Premiers of New South Wales Barrie Unsworth, Nick Greiner, John Fahey, Morris Iemma, Kristina Keneally, Barry O'Farrell, Mike Baird and Gladys Berejiklian; Lord Mayor Clover Moore; Police Commissioners Andrew Scipione and Mick Fuller; Wallabies players and coaches Nick Farr-Jones, Michael Cheika, Alan Jones, Mark Ella and Glen Ella, and Olympian Dawn Fraser.
+Shehadie died aged 91 on 11 February 2018 and was granted a state funeral which was presided over by the Anglican Archbishop of Sydney, Glenn Davies, at St James' Church on 22 February 2018.
+His funeral was attended by one of the largest groupings of national dignitaries in recent New South Wales history which included: Governors-general Sir Peter Cosgrove, Dame Quentin Bryce and Michael Jeffery; New South Wales governors Dame Marie Bashir and David Hurley; former prime ministers Bob Hawke, Paul Keating and John Howard; current and former New South Wales premiers Barrie Unsworth, Nick Greiner, John Fahey, Morris Iemma, Kristina Keneally, Barry O'Farrell, Mike Baird and Gladys Berejiklian; Lord Mayor Clover Moore; police commissioners Andrew Scipione and Mick Fuller; Wallabies players and coaches Nick Farr-Jones, Michael Cheika, Alan Jones, Mark Ella and Glen Ella, and Olympian Dawn Fraser.
 Shehadie was buried privately at Waverley Cemetery in Bronte, Sydney, New South Wales.